Offshore company formation in Mauritius

 - Transparent, safe and internationally compliant jurisdiction.

-The tax system is also a distinctive feature of Mauritius.
-While the tax rate is unique (15%) for corporate and individuals, there is no Withholding Tax on dividends, no Capital Gains Tax and no capital duty on issued capital.
+While the rate is unique (15%) on individual tax as well as corporate tax, there is no Withholding Tax on dividends, no Capital Gains Tax and no capital duty on issued capital.
 The country respects all international standards in terms of compliance (with strict Know Your Client and AML regulations), and institutions respect the confidentiality of the Mauritius company’s information and allows free repatriation of profits and capital.

 - Relocate to Mauritius: the ideal place to live and do business

 - Setting up a company in Mauritius

 - Choosing the best offshore jurisdiction for your international operations

 Requirements for registering an offshore company in Mauritius

 The requirements to set up a company in an offshore jurisdiction like Mauritius will depend on the type of company structure.
 There are two choices: the Global Business Company and the Authorised Company.
 Offshore company incorporation in Mauritius can take up to one week.
 The registration process (formalities, procedures, and documentations) prior to the company formation are generally completed between 1 to 3 weeks.

 The appointment of a registered agent for an offshore company in Mauritius required when setting up your business presence and ensuring its smooth operation in this jurisdiction.
 A registered agent, whihc must be a licensed management company, functions as the intermediary between the company’s shareholders and the relevant governmental authorities.
 They ensure that your company complies with the regulatory requirements and applicable laws within Mauritius.
 These may include but are not limited to, annual reporting, tax payments, and statutory filings.